ranchor/system-design/problems/web_crawler.md

 ![](../resources/problems/web_crawler/mapping-table.png)
 ### HTML Downloader
+#### How to deal with different error code during fetch of url ?
+404(non found), 503(retry), 429(retry), 401 & 403(unauthorzied)
+Blacklist NO SQL store - write in case of 404, 401 and 403
+Worker can put into DLQ during 5xx or 401, 403 error
 #### What about if we fail to fetch a URL?
 SQS with Exponential Backoff: Retry logic with backoff, moving to a dead-letter queue after several retries.
 #### What happens if a downloader goes down?